What does the academy offer for a student with SEND?

 Students may have access to provision to support dyslexia /develop literacy / numeracy / dyspraxia in the form of:

-1-1 and/or small group intervention during tutor time:
+- 1-1 and/or small group intervention during VMG tutor time:

-- Access to Lexia (an individualised literacy computer programme) on a daily basis
+- Focused reading lessons, allowing opportunity for individual reading, 1:1 reading, access to Lexia (an individualised literacy computer programme)

 - Access to laptops / tablets

 - Access to precision teaching via Toe By Toe Literacy